aptos-foundation/AIPs/aips/aip-resource-access.md

 fun f() pure { .. }                            // pure function, no accesses
 ```

 If a function has multiple access clauses the interpretation is as follows: positive (non-negated) clauses build a union, and negative clauses an intersection.
-This in `reads A !writes B reads C !writes D` access is allowed if it is either a read of `A` or of `B`, _and_ if it is not a write of C and D.
+Therefore, in `reads A !writes B reads C !writes D`, access is allowed if it is a read of either `A` or of `B`, _and_ if it is not a write to `C` and `D`.
+For details, see the [Semantics](#semantics) section.

 ### File Format